The Miraculous Journey of Edward Tulane

 The Miraculous Journey of Edward Tulane is a 2006 children's novel by American author Kate DiCamillo and illustrated by Bagram Ibatoulline.
 Following the life of a china rabbit, the book won the 2006 Boston Globe-Horn Book Award in the Fiction category.
+Scholarly readings of this novel have examined the work from the lens of spirituality and Christian religious studies, human development, and clinical psychology.

 Plot

-Edward Tulane is a china rabbit given to a ten-year-old girl named Abilene by her grandmother in the 1930's.
-He enjoys a pleasant but vain life with his young mistress, who treats him with the utmost love and respect until an unfortunate incident finds him falling overboard while vacationing on the Queen Mary.
-Edward spends 297 days on the ocean floor, until a storm frees him from the seabed and a passing fisherman and his buddy pull him from their fishing net.
-The man takes him home to his wife where he is referred to as female and wears dresses.
+Edward Tulane is a china rabbit given to a ten-year-old girl named Abilene by her grandmother in the 1930s.
+He enjoys a pleasant but vain life with his young mistress, who treats him with love and respect until an unfortunate incident finds him falling overboard while vacationing on the Queen Mary.
+When this incident takes place, Edward loses his golden pocket watch, a token of Abilene's love, into the sea.
+Edward spends an extended period of time on the ocean floor hoping Abilene will come back for him, until a storm frees him from the seabed and a passing fisherman pulls him from his fishing net.
+The man, Lawrence, takes him home to his wife, Nellie.
+They name Edward Susannah and Nellie makes him dresses.
+Edward is briefly upset by this but is ultimately grateful to no longer be on the ocean floor.
+Lawrence sometimes puts Edward on his shoulders to show and teach him constellations, so if he's ever lost, he can find his way home.
+Nellie puts Edward in a highchair in the kitchen and talks to him about her and Lawrence’s son, William, who died when he was young, and Edward learns that he is not the only one who has lost something--or someone--very dear to him.